 Breast augmentation (enlargement) is designed to increase the size of the breasts and also improve their shape by inserting breast implants beneath the breast tissue.
 Breast augmentation is suitable for women who have naturally small breasts or where there has been a decrease in size following a pregnancy or weight loss.
-This operation aims to produce a natural shape which enhances cleavage and will improve your figure by balancing the proportions of your body and enhancing your contours.
+This operation aims to produce a natural shape that enhances cleavage and will improve your figure by balancing the proportions of your body and enhancing your contours.

 Breast implants rely on an outer shell and a filling which is usually silicone gel.
-Dr. Del Corral only uses “cohesive silicone gel” filled implants which do not leak because the silicone is actually a solid material (like jelly) rather than a liquid.
+Dr. Del Corral only uses “cohesive silicone gel” filled implants that do not leak because the silicone is actually a solid material (like jelly) rather than a liquid.

 The decision regarding size will be carefully considered when you visit Dr. Del Corral for a consultation, and you will get the opportunity to wear trial implants in a special bra to simulate the result of your surgery.

 Breast enlargement is certainly NOT an operation where one size fits all and Dr. Del Corral provides a very individual approach and achieves a bespoke result for each patient.
 He will also be honest in informing you if he feels you are not a good candidate for surgery and carefully explain why this is so.

 WHAT TYPE OF BREAST IMPLANTS ARE USED & IS SILICONE SAFE?